suffolklibraries/lgc/content/collections/events/queer-life-drawing-18-05.md

     content:
       -
         type: text
         text: 'This is a non-hierarchal and untutored life drawing class.
-We host Queer Life drawing every month at CHiP studios with a new model each time to represent the diversity of the queer community.'
+Liminal Gaze host Queer Life drawing every month at CHiP studios with a new model each time to represent the diversity of the queer community.'
   -
     type: paragraph
     attrs: